thdurand4/PodiumASM/docs/source/INSTALL.rst

 In order to test your install of CulebrONT, a data test called ``Data-Xoo-sub/`` is available at https://itrop.ird.fr/culebront_utilities/.

-.. click:: culebrONT.main:test_install
+.. click:: PodiumASM.main:test_install
-   :prog: culebrONT test_install
+   :prog: PodiumASM test_install
    :show-nested:

 This dataset will be automatically downloaded by CulebrONT in the ``-d`` repertory using :